Journey into the Future – Stop #1

 Regular price 29,00 €

-Chernobyl the buzzword is enough to bring to mind images of horror.
-The super meltdown at the power plant near the Ukrainian city of Pripyat has burned itself deep into people's memories.
-After the explosion in reactor block 4, a huge radioactive cloud terrified all of Europe.
+Chernobyl, the catchphrase is enough to bring images of horror to mind.
+The catastrophe at the power plant near the Ukrainian city of Pripyat is burned deep into the memory.
+After the explosion in the Unit 4 reactor, a huge radioactive cloud terrified the whole of Europe.

-Twenty-five years after the April 26, 1986 catastrophe, the Chernobyl region is still uninhabitable.
-The Moscow photographer Sergey Shestakov went in search of clues in the exclusion zone, where life has died out.
-In Prypiat he shot pictures that make people deeply saddened.
-Deserted streets, abandoned houses and objects left behind carelessly show a dead city in which life is no longer stirring.
-Emotional and intimate, Shestakov looks back.
+Even 25 years after the disaster on April 26, 1986, the region around Chernobyl is still uninhabitable.
+Moscow photographer Sergey Shestakov went looking for clues in the exclusion zone where life has died out.
+In Pripyat he took pictures that are deeply affecting.
+Deserted streets, abandoned houses and carelessly abandoned objects show a dead city in which life is no longer stirring.
+Shestakov's gaze becomes emotional and intimate.

-The title, Journey to the Future, indicates that the terror of the past is both a reminder for the present and a warning of a possible future.
-The mental path to Fukushima is not far from Chernobyl.
-In his recordings, the Muscovite has succeeded in giving his message a lasting effect and initiating a thought process.
-In his photographs, he does not stop at remembering a human tragedy of unimaginable proportions, but shows what can happen when people overestimate themselves and technology gets out of control.
+The title, Journey into the Future, suggests that the horror of the past simultaneously serves as a reminder of the present and a warning about a possible future.
+From Chernobyl the mental path to Fukushima is not far.
+In his recordings, the Muscovite managed to give his message sustainability and set a thought process in motion.
+In his photographs he does not stop at remembering a human tragedy of unimaginable proportions, but rather shows what can happen when people overestimate themselves and technology gets out of control.
 The irrational, apocalyptic images of a sad reality appeal to everyone's responsibility.